GSASII/.github/profile/README.md

   + (location of installation kits & build scripts)

 GSAS-II also exists on an subversion repository at Argonne, but this will be deactivated soon.

-* At present the home page for the software is here: https://subversion.xray.aps.anl.gov/trac/pyGSAS
-* The main svn repository for the source code is: https://subversion.xray.aps.anl.gov/pyGSAS, but can be browsed here: https://subversion.xray.aps.anl.gov/trac/pyGSAS/browser